duckduckgo/duckduckgo-documentation/duckduckhack/fathead/fathead_overview.md

 - ``share/fathead_name/parse.sh`` &ndash; a shell script wrapper around parse.xx

 - ``share/fathead_name/README.txt`` &ndash; Please include any dependencies here, or other special instructions for people trying to run it.
-Currently, Fathead instant answers require some hand work by DuckDuckGo staff during integration.
+Currently, Fathead Instant Answers require some hand work by DuckDuckGo staff during integration.

 - ``share/fathead_name/output.txt`` &ndash; the output file.
 It generally should **not** be committed to github, but may be committed if it is small (<1MB).